Persistence of Coffee-Ring Deposits in Concentrated Suspensions of Anisotropic Colloids: Materials and Methods

 \subsection{Substrate Preparation and Experimental Procedure}

 Substrates were prepared as follows.
-Microscope slides were soaked with a 2.5M solution of NaOH in a 60:40 water to ethanol mixture (by volume) for 2 hours to remove organic contaminants.
+Microscope slides were soaked with a 2.5 M solution of NaOH in a 60:40 water to ethanol mixture (by volume) for 2 hours to remove organic contaminants.
 The slides were then thoroughly rinsed with deionized water for 10 minutes, dried using compressed air, and used immediately for experiments.
 In order to form droplets for these experiments, 1 $\upmu$L of a colloidal suspension of a known volume fraction was pipetted onto the cleaned glass slide.
-The outlined procedure resulted in droplet radii between 1.2 mm and 2mm, depending on the concentration of colloids in the droplet.
-Assuming the drop shape to be a spherical cap, we calculated the drops to have a contact angle between 7\degree and 35\degree.
+The outlined procedure resulted in droplet radii between 1.2 mm and 2 mm, depending on the concentration of colloids in the droplet.
+Assuming the drop shape to be a spherical cap, the droplet radii is used to calculate the contact angle as being between 7\degree and 35\degree.
+We attribute the high variation in contact angle to inconsistency in substrate surfaces after cleaning.
+Additionally, differences in evaporation time was not seen to significantly affect our measurements as drops dried at 75\% relative humidity produced profiles consistent with those seen at much lower humidities.
 The drying process was imaged from below using a microscope setup built in the lab.
-Most experiments were performed in ambient conditions (T $\approx$ 20 $\pm$ 2 \degree C, 10$\%$ $\leq$ Relative Humidity $\leq$ 50 $\%$).
-Select experiments were performed in high relative humidity conditions (Relative Humidity $\geq$ 75$\%$).
-Additional experiments were performed on preheated substrates in an oven set to 90\degree C.
+Most experiments were performed in ambient conditions (T $\approx$ 20 $\pm$ 2 \degree C, 10$\%$ $\leq$ relative humidity (RH) $\leq$ 50 $\%$).
+The variation in RH represents seasonal variation in the laboratory.
+Some experiments were performed with high relative humidity (RH $\geq$ 75$\%$) or performed on preheated substrates in an oven set to 90 \degree C.

-In order to directly compare to results from the literature \cite{li2015coffee}, commercially acquired polystyrene particles and synthesized silica spheres (diameter = 300 nm $\pm$ 30 nm) were dried on a 5mm x 7mm silicon wafer acquired from Ted Pella (Redding, CA).
+In order to directly compare to results from the literature \cite{li2015coffee}, commercially acquired polystyrene particles and synthesized silica spheres (diameter = 300 $\pm$ 30 nm) were dried on a 5mm x 7mm silicon wafer acquired from Ted Pella (Redding, CA).
 The wafers were rinsed briefly in deionized water, then acetone, and then isopropyl alcohol and dried using compressed air.
-This procedure resulted in average droplet radii of 1.4 mm $\pm$ 0.25 mm, from which we calculated a contact angle of 25.6\degree $\pm$ 12.8\degree.
+This procedure resulted in average droplet radii of 1.4 $\pm$ 0.25 mm, from which we calculated a contact angle of 25.6 $\pm$ 12.8\degree.